Updated: Jun 6

-There are many types of surgical options for Achilles tendon pain using either arthroscopic (key hole) or, less commonly, an open operation (a bigger incision).
-Surgery can be offered to you if your pain is continuing or worsening after trying other treatment options.
+There are many types of surgical options for Achilles tendon pain, using either arthroscopic (key hole) surgery or, less commonly, an open operation (a bigger incision).
+Surgery can be offered to you if your pain is continuing or worsening after having tried other treatment options.

-It is important to note here that other non-surgical options like different types of injection therapies are commonly used before referring to surgery.
+It is important to note here that other non-surgical options like different types of injection therapies are commonly used before referring the patient to surgery.

-The evidence available that compares surgery and non-surgical treatments in Achilles tendinopathy or tendonitis is limited, so little advice about the best time or indeed the benefits of surgery is known.
+The evidence available that compares surgical with non-surgical treatments in Achilles tendinopathy or tendonitis is limited, so little is known about the best time for surgery and indeed whether it has any benefits.

-The analysis from a 2019 research article that reviewed current research advocated that surgery should only be considered for selected cases if there was no benefit after 12 months or more of evidence-based loading exercises.
+The analysis from a 2019 research study that did a thorough overview of the available research advocated that surgery should only be considered for selected cases if there was no benefit after 12 months or more of evidence-based Achilles tendon strengthening exercises.

-A tendon that has had persistent pain and problems in it for a long period of time is best treated by strengthening the Achilles and calf and other muscles further up the leg.
+A tendon that has had persistent pain and problems for a long time is best treated by strengthening the Achilles tendon as well as the calf and other muscles further up the leg.

-You may have tried exercises before and found that they haven't worked and this is often because they may have been too hard, too many or indeed too easy.
-The exercises also need to be progressed (made more difficult as time goes on) to challenge the Achilles tendon and calf – making it stronger and more robust so that it can withstand the amount of activity (load) you want to do, both day to day and with running.
+You may have tried exercises before and found that they haven't worked.
+This is often because they may have been too hard, too many, or indeed too easy.
+The exercises also need to be progressed (made more difficult as time goes on) to challenge the Achilles tendon and calf – making the tendon stronger and more robust so that it can withstand the amount of activity (load) you want to do, both day-to-day and with sport.

-Load or activity management can also be known as relative rest.
+Load or activity management is also known as relative rest.
 Relative rest means you may reduce only the most aggravating activities so you can continue to train as the symptoms improve.
-Gaining advice on how to best do this is very important as it will differ from person to person.
+Gaining advice on how to best do this is very important, as it will differ from person to person.

-Surgery can be used for an Achilles tendinopathy or tendonitis, but is best used in a few select cases and only after individualised prescribed exercises have been tried for 12 months or longer.
+Surgery can be used for an Achilles tendinopathy or tendonitis, but is best used in a few select cases and only after individually prescribed exercises have been tried for 12 months or longer.

 About the Author: